Estimating Racial Disparities When Race is Not Observed: Introduction

-Unfortunately, calibrated BISG racial prediction alone is not sufficient for unbiased estimation of disparities.
-Indeed, the most common techniques for estimating racial disparities using BISG probabilities are known to be biased when race is correlated with the outcome even after controlling on name and location \citep{chen2019fairness, argyle2022misclassification}.
-These approaches include the use of BISG probabilities as weights and thresholding the BISG probabilities to produce point estimates of individual race.
-As formally discussed in Section \ref{sec:id}, these standard methods of racial disparity estimation based on BISG predictions also require individuals' race to be conditionally independent of the outcome given their residence location, surnames, and other observable attributes.
+In fact, these methods often \emph{underestimate} the true magnitude of racial disparities, which is problematic for policymakers and analysts who aim to identify and reduce these disparities.
+As formally discussed in Section~\ref{sec-id}, the standard methods of racial disparity estimation based on BISG predictions implicitly require individuals' race to be conditionally independent of the outcome given their residence location, surnames, and other observable attributes.
 This key identification assumption, however, is unlikely to hold because race affects many aspects of society even after accounting for residence location, surnames, and other observable attributes.
-Other researchers have noted the implausibility of this assumption and have proposed methods to address it, but these alternative approaches are more general than the racial disparity setting and require additional data such as a partially labeled subset \citep{fong2021machine}.
+Some researchers have noted the implausibility of this assumption and have proposed methods to address it, but these alternative approaches are more general than the racial disparity setting and require additional data such as a partially labeled subset \citep{fong2021machine}.
+Others have advocated for partial identification strategies \citep{kallus2021assessing, elzayn2023measuring}.